 What else that is hardly considered due to the view on a narrative constructor´s fictional related work is how emotions involved in contrasting and confronting beliefs are the same mechanism narrative constructors cognitively engage the “receivers” to act upon by setting different goals to characters to propel conflicts.
 Since the same mechanism applies to the real world narrative constructors could basically (if they want) be a threat to the harmony in any real-life context just by the knowledge how to create conflicts.
 But due to the agreement to create a meaningful experience narrative constructors hardly indulge in conflicts that will breach the necessity of reciprocally shared goal.
 However, what could cause “conflicts” for a narrative constructor is if the expectations are based on misconceptions about the narrative constructor´s role.
 In an advertisement for a narrative designer one could read following prerequisites: “Did you cry when Bambi’s mother died?”
 How people understand shouldn’t be belittled, but for a narrative constructor, the most important is to at least make sure to be the last man standing when everyone else gives in to the “unconsciousness of the automatic” and want to cry.
-This does not mean narrative constructors do not cry, but the misconception about anyone´s role could cause dilemmas as if the expectations differ in a team about how one understand each other’s practises.
+This does not mean narrative constructors do not cry, but the misconception about anyone´s role could cause dilemmas as if the expectations differ in a team about how one understands each other’s practises.
 This will make it hard to agree on the overall goal and people might not be able to work to their full potential.
 Thus, expectations work best if everyone understands each other’s roles, as it will open up for new opportunities and detect possibilities.